JustSmn/ai_tg_bot/README.md

 - Version: 1.0.0 (2025 release).
 - Creator: JustSMN ъ
 - Contact in telegram: @Just_Semen228
-- Special Thanks: I know you won't see this, but I still love you so much.
+- Special Thanks: I know you won't see this, but I still love you.